MorghusDragon/stream-to-vrchat/README.md

 ### Linux (On VPS, paid)

 #### Prerequisites

+ * Knowledge of how to connect to a Linux server with SSH
+ * Knowledge of how to edit a file in a Linux terminal
  * [Docker](https://docs.docker.com/engine/install/)
  * Your own VPS or machine where ports 443, 1936 and 8554 are available via IPv4
    I recommend [Hetzner](https://www.hetzner.com/) for the most bang for your buck, but